hashgraph/hedera-stable-coin-demo/README.md

 The client user interface should now be available at http://`serverip`:8080 and the admin user interface at http://`serverip`:8081.

-Try to register a new user in two separate browser windows. _Note, cookies are used so two browsers such as chrome and safari may need to be started in parallel for this_
+Try to register a new user in two separate browser windows.

+Note: _cookies are used so two browsers such as chrome and safari may need to be started in parallel for this_

+Note: _if you have reset the environment resulting in a new Topic Id, it will be necessary to clear cookies in your browsers so they don't assume a prior "identity"_

 You should then be able to "buy" stable coin and transfer between users.